Spanish translation here

 Traditional metaphysics is constructed around the dualisms of permanence and change and of appearance and reality.
 The permanent is identified with Being, which is said to be a reality that lies beyond the world of appearances, the world of change, the realm of becoming.
 Nietzsche seems to overcome these dualisms by collapsing the distinctions between permanence and change, appearance and reality, Being and becoming.
 Therefore, Nietzsche seems to go beyond metaphysics.

-How, then, does Heidegger establish Nietzsche as the last metaphysician of the West?
+How, then, does Heidegger establish that Nietzsche was the last metaphysician of the West?
 Another way of putting this question is: How does Heidegger establish that Nietzsche’s attempt to overcome metaphysics is a failure?
 What does Heidegger think that a genuine overcoming of metaphysics requires?

 The Platonic realm of Being is identified as the place of forms or essences.
 The world of becoming is the world in which we find individual men, individual dogs, individual chairs, individual tables.
 All of these individuals come into being, change, and pass out of existence.
 The world of Being contains not individual men, but the essence of man, or “manhood.”
 It does not contain individual dogs, but the essence of dog, “doghood.”

 Nietzsche called the ultimate constituent of the world Will to Power.
 This is a highly anthropomorphized name for something that is neither a will (for there is no agent behind it that wills); nor is it “to power” (for it is not directed toward the goal of power, or any other goal).
-Will to Power is Nietzsche’s name for chaos, which he conceived of as a virtual infinity of points of force charging and discharging entirely without pattern or purpose.
+Will to Power is Nietzsche’s name for chaos.
 Heidegger defines the “Will to Power” as “the essence of power itself.
-It consists in power’s overpowering, that is, its self-enhancement to the highest possible degree” (p.
-163).
+It consists in power’s overpowering, that is, its self-enhancement to the highest possible degree.”

 The Will to Power is the constant exercise of power as an end in itself.